google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 [new names in Chrome 55 and Chrome 56](https://www.chromestatus.com/feature/6390764217040896).
 Console deprecation warnings were also implemented.

-In Chrome 58, the old versions are being removed.
+In Chrome 58, the old property names are being removed.
 The affected properties and their new names are shown below.

 | Removed Property | Current Name |
 |------------------|--------------|